 For most people, double coverage is double trouble.
 The price tag and pyramid of paperwork can make it too complicated to be truly useful.
 Instead, your team should aim to pick a single plan that offers the best coverage for their needs.
 Keep in mind that you shouldn’t weigh in on your employees’ choices.
 If you have a broker, they can help dispel the myth that enrolling in two medical policies is better than one.

-Okay, so my employee has two plans.
+My employee has two health insurance plans.
 How do they know which one is the main one?

 There are a few basic rules, depending on their situation.
 Here are the most common scenarios:

 - Their company-sponsored plan covers them first (if it’s a group employer’s plan with 20 or more people enrolled).

 - Their spouse’s plan covers them after that.

 - If both your employee and their spouse are covered twice, the spouse’s employer coverage is the main one, and theirs is the secondary coverage.

 If both parents’ health plans include their child as a dependent, such as in instances of joint custody for children of divorced or separated parents, the birthday rule gets celebrated (or put into effect).
 It might sound a bit wacky, but here goes: